vincentbernat/network-lab/lab-vmx-fullview/README.md

 Due to the memory needed for a full view, this lab is not really using a full view.
 Have a look at `./setup` and search for `start_gobgp` to see what part of the full view is used.

+There is also a tentative to not install all routes in FIB in vMX1.
+You can look at the FIB with `show route forwarding-table`.